apigee/registry/cmd/registry/README.md

 # registry

-`registry` is a line interface for the Registry API that provides a mixture of high-level features and automatically-generated subcommands that call methods of the Registry API.
+`registry` is a command-line tool for working with the Registry API that provides a mixture of high-level capabilities and automatically-generated subcommands that call methods of the Registry API.

 ## Usage